Finder makes money from featured partners, but editorial opinions are our own.

 • Transfer ownership.
 Each province has its own requirements for how to do this (outlined below).

 • Cancel your insurance and registration.
-Cancel your insurance and registration and remove your licence plates either before or immediately after the sale.
+Cancel your insurance and registration and remove your licence plates before or immediately after the sale.

 How to transfer ownership by province